tobiasodion/bcs-focus-backend/README.md

 ## Steps
 * Create the Application database in MongoDb
-* Add the following configuration to the appsettings.json file
+* Add the following configuration to the appsettings.Development.json file

 ```
 "BcsStoreDbSettings":{
-    "ModuleTopicsCollectionName":"moduletopics",
     "ConnectionString":"<your-connection-string>",
     "DatabaseName":"<your-database-name>"
   }